LEARNAcademy/syllabus/cat-tinder/frontend/cat-create.md

 # Cat Tinder Create Functionality

 ## Overview
-- Adding the CRUD "create" functionality to the frontend of Cat Tinder
+- Adding the CRUD "create" functionality to the frontend of Cat Tinder using mock data
 - Adding a form to the project
 - Creating a method that will log the form data